microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-04.md

 Let's create a URL Ping for the public URL of our shop
 - Open your Azure Portal
-- Go to the Public IP for your Loadbalancer
+- Go to the Public IP for your load balancer
 - Note the DNS Name for it
 - Open your Application Insights instance
 - Go to availability on the left side